Home

 Painting of Jacob Rodrigues Pereira with a deaf child

-Jacob-Rodrigues Pereire died in Île-de-France, Paris, on 15 September, 1780, and was buried in Cimetière de la Villette (in 1876 his remains were transferred the cemetery of Montmartre).
+Jacob-Rodrigues Pereire died in Île-de-France, Paris, on 15 September 1780, and was buried in Cimetière de la Villette (in 1876 his remains were transferred to the cemetery of Montmartre).
 His widow Miriam Lopes Dias moved to Bordeaux with their children, and died there in 1791, at the age of 44.
-In Bordeaux the street Rodrigues-Pereire was named in his honour.
+In Bordeaux, the street Rodrigues-Pereire was named in his honor.

 Péreire brothers